erikdubois/LinuxMint18i3/README.md

 	install_i3_gaps_next.sh

 The added advantage is that we will have the <b>latest version of I3</b> as you can see on the [website](https://i3wm.org/).

+# Step 2

+We will install an extra menu to start applications.
+This is one is quite interesting as the menu is based on the .desktop files in your /usr/share/applications.
+Other menu's tend to show ALL programs.
+In linux this can be quite a long series.

+Run the script to get this extra [j4-desktop-dmenu](https://github.com/enkore/j4-dmenu-desktop).

+	j4-dmenu-desktop_install.sh

+# Step 3

+Now we will install software that is needed specifically for the use in I3.

+Run the script

+	install-extra-software.sh

+You will install

+- numlockx to enable the numeric key
+- feh will help changing the wallpapers from variety
+- lxappearance to change icons, themes and cursors
+- scrot to take a quick screenshot of your desktop
+- compton to enable some transparency
+- unclutter to get rid of the mouse icon if it is in the way
+- volti to have a panel icon to adjust sound volume